isomerpages/nlb-learning/_wellness/Adults & Seniors/Programmes.md

 ## **Financial Wellness**
 ![](/images/wellness/Wellness-Prog-Banner-3.jpg)

-The truth about money matters is that money matters.
+The truth about money matters is that money <i>matters</i>.
 Being financially literate is an important step in preparing ourselves for both short-term and long-term needs.
 Come equip yourself with financial knowledge through our series of talks on topics like investment, insurance, and retirement planning.

 Click <strong>[here](https://www.eventbrite.com/cc/learnx-wellness-financial-literacy-177959){:target="_blank"}</strong> for the latest programme listings.